strap/strap_sdk_pebble/README.md

 ![alt text](https://s3.amazonaws.com/strap-assets/strap-metrics.png "Strap Metrics Logo")

 Strap Metrics is a real-time wearable analytics platform for developers.
 This repository contains the Strap Metrics SDK for Pebble.
-Strap Metrics is currently in public beta, and you'll need an account on the dashboard to use this SDK.
+Strap Metrics is currently in beta, and you'll need an account on the dashboard to use this SDK.
 Signup today at http://www.straphq.com/register.

 ##Strap Metrics Pebble SDK Quick Start Guide